 Hay River Golf Course

 For those who love to golf, Hay River has a stunning golf course.
 Located on the Mackenzie Highway you will find our nine-hole course, which features an air conditioned log club house where you can rent clubs, power carts and/or purchase food.
 For those who are travelling with a trailer, you also have the option to camp at the golf course.

 Great Slave Lake

-Hay River is situated right along the Great Slave Lake, which is the fifth largest lake in Canada and the sixth deepest lake (615 meters) in the world.
+Hay River is situated right along the Great Slave Lake, which is the fourth largest lake completely inside of Canada and the sixth deepest lake (615 meters) in the world.
 This impressive body of water expands 456 kilometers long, 240 kilometers wide and has a surface area of 28, 568 square kilometers.
 Not only does our Great Slave Lake provide us with beautiful, sandy beaches, it also provides our community with natural resources, economic opportunities and recreational pursuits.